Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-31-touching-down.md

 "...We need to roll that out to the existing military hardware," Sergeant Lee commented.

-"Always worth having another ace up our sleeve…" Nadeau agreed.
+"Always worth having another ace up our sleeve..."
+Nadeau agreed.
 "But is that *all* the weaponry it has?"

 "Even I’m kinda leery about just straight *arming* a V-N probe, man," Lewis told him.
 "Face it, what we’re making here is a Replicator, Dawkins-style, you know?"

 "Your point?"

 "If it replicates, it can mutate.
 If it mutates, it can evolve.
-If it can evolve then… well, maybe it’ll evolve out of some of the safety features, right?
+If it can evolve then... well, maybe it’ll evolve out of some of the safety features, right?
 What happens if sometime down the line one of these motherfuckers evolves to shoot everything on sight?"

 "That could take thousands of generations.
 I would think that by then galactic technology will be more than a match."